ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>
 DefaultEmulateGamepad

 Adjust the motion pointer speed to around 1~4 in app and switch to motion pointer mode before starting game.
 Also adjust the cursor speed in Windows mouse settings when necessary.
-For easier control, assign "Toggle between cursor and pointer mode" or "Pointer temporary off" to a button, or assign "Pointer temporary on" to the new second action of buttons by modifying any of these options:
+For easier control, assign "Toggle between cursor and pointer mode" or "Pointer temporary off" to a button.
+For gyro activation with another action, you can assign "Pointer temporary on" to the second action of buttons by modifying any of these options:

 KeyTouchButtonCenter2 / KeyBackButton2 / KeyHomeButton2 / KeyVolumeUpButton2 / KeyVolumeDownButton2 / KeyTouchButton2 / KeyTriggerButton2 / KeyTouchDirectCenter2